 The back is entirely made out of stretch mesh so needed no adjustments.

 For the second panties I used one of my own patterns.
 I only had 1 tiny scrap left and was looking how I could place it to have some coverage in the front and keep the symmetry of the print.
 There are many possible design and you can get really creative, but I went for this simple solution of putting in the middle.

 Most of these panties are stretch mesh so I didn’t do any alterations to the pattern except for the seam lines for the front piece.

 Just like I did with the garterbelt, the seams are covered with nylon seam tape.

 Next project I am working on already is a bralette out of viscose fabric.
 It’s fun to experiment with these fabrics, because the scraps are too small to use for anything else and I’m not attached to the outcome.
 If it doesn’t fit me but it looks cute and I learned something new, that’s all fine!

-Also have a look at my Patterns page where I keep a record of the commercial and indie patterns that I used.
+Also have a look at my Gallery page where I keep a record of the commercial and indie patterns that I used.

 If you feel like learning MORE, why don’t you have a look at my ‘Start to sew swimwear’ online course.

 Blijf op de hoogte van nieuws en updates!

 Schrijf je in op de mailinglijst om steeds het laatste nieuws, kortingen, acties en inspiratie van Clio's Atelier in jouw mailbox te ontvangen.